o3de/o3de.org/content/docs/user-guide/components/reference/shape/white-box-collider.md

 ![White Box static collider.](/images/user-guide/components/reference/shape/white-box-collider-A.gif)

-In the image above, the White Box Collider component is applied to a static White Box component.
-The White Box component can be edited and the changes tested for collision immediately.
+In the image above, the White Box Collider component is added to an entity with a static White Box component.
+You can test for changes in collision immediately after editing the white box mesh.

 ## Provider